Avoid infecting your system via fake "Swedish Energy Agency" emails

 How did "Swedish Energy Agency Email Virus" infect my computer?

-Text presented in the fake "Swedish Energy Agency" email letter:
+Text presented in the fake "Swedish Energy Agency" email message:

 Subject: Väntande lista